erdoukki/lede-insomnia/README.md

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM, D-Link DIR860L B1 and RPI-3 is already built, but based on the READMEs, you can built a new one easy.

+# BEWARE

+Although, I have built the `LEDE 17.01.5`, for me, it is not working, there is some weird `DNS` `KERNEL` problem, which is just after the `LEDE 17.01.4` was working and the next stable is having a problem.
+I found it online, the exact errors, but, because I was so sad about this, a reverted my routers to `17.01.4` right away, so I forgot the error to report exactly, but, maybe in `17.01.6` or `18.01.x` will be right.
+Dunno.

 ## Linksys WRT3200ACM Winbond

 The info is here: